SAP/ui5-tooling/docs/updates/migrate-v3.md

 });
 ````

-## Removal of tasks and processors
+## Removal of Standard Tasks and Processors

 The following tasks have been removed: